hesto2/civilization_vi_apworld/docs/setup_en.md

 Once you do, follow these steps to connect to the room:

-1. Unzip the folder given to you and copy its contents (should include `NewItems.xml` an `archipelago.json`, and more) into the installed mod folder.
+1. Unzip the folder given to you and copy all of its contents (should include `NewItems.xml` an `archipelago.json`, and more) into the installed mod folder.
 2. Start `ArchipelagoLauncher.exe` and choose `Civ6 Client`, which will open the text client.
 3. Connect to the room by entering the server name and port number at the top and pressing `Connect`.
 For rooms hosted on the website, this will be `archipelago.gg:<port>`, where `<port>` is the port number.
 If a game is hosted from the